ichensun/LAnselet/README.md

 - 👋 Hi, I’m @LAnselet
 - 👀 I’m interested in Data Structure and Algorithm
-- 🌱 I’m currently learning Python and Machine Learning Algorithm
+- 🌱 I’m currently learning Machine Learning and C/C++

 <!---
 LAnselet/LAnselet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.